We are sorry, this course is not open for registration yet.

 Carolyn Barney, CNWI, CPDT-KA

 Carolyn has been training dogs and their people professionally since 1985.
 In 1991 she founded Gemini Dog Training, a full-service training and daycare facility and then DOGS!
 Learning Center in 2007.
 Over the years, Carolyn focused much of her time on behavior modification through private consulting and training classes.
 She has educated and coached owners of fearful, aggressive, reactive, and/or socially challenged dogs.
-Carolyn’s teaching background includes: group classes and workshops on clicker training skills, reactive dog management, and a variety of dog sports that included: agility, obedience, tracking, and earthdog.
-Carolyn attended the first CNWI training course on the east coast and is currently teaching nose work two nights a week.
-Her students range from those using the activity for enrichment for dogs with behavioral challenges to those that have achieved their ELTCH and are trialing in Summit.
+Carolyn’s teaching background includes group classes and workshops on clicker training skills, reactive dog management, and a variety of dog sports that included: agility, obedience, tracking, and earthdog.
+Carolyn attended the first CNWI training course on the east coast and is currently teaching nose work four days / nights a week.
+Her students range from those using the activity for enrichment for dogs with behavioral challenges to those that have achieved their ELTCH and Summit.

 In November 2001, Carolyn made dog training history along with 117 other dog trainers in the USA, passing the first standardized professional certification test created by what is now known as the Certification Council of Professional Dog Trainers.
 For the last three decades Carolyn has trained and mentored 100’s of potential dog training instructors.
 Many of her previous students and staff trained through her instructor programs have gone on to become Certified Pet Dog Trainers (CPDT-KA), running their own classes and businesses.